baileyheit/Spotify_DataScience/project/project.md

 that showed a negative relationship with popularity scores in the plot had a negative coefficient.

-Our permutation and bootstrapping analyses were conducted in order to verify the trends noted in our initial visualizations and the model selection result.
-The permutation tests showed that there is indeed a significant difference in popularity scores between the variables in the selected model (danceability, speechiness, and valence).
-We also observed a significant difference in popularity scores between the rap and pop genres and the major and minor modes.

-^^ lack consistency in the variables we investigated..

-acousticness??? \<- The selected model coefficient indicates that acousticness has a positive relationship with song popularity, whereas our visualizations and confidence intervals show that low acousticness results in a lower popularity score.
+In addition, the selected model coefficient indicates that acousticness has a positive relationship with song popularity, whereas our visualizations and confidence intervals show that low acousticness results in a lower popularity score.
 These inconsistencies in our results reveal that acousticness is most likely not a good predictor of spotify song popularity.

-valence \<- Even though the visualizations showed that there seemed to be no clear relationship between valence and song popularity, the model selection result revealed that valence is one of the better predictors of song popularity, and our permutation result shows that there is indeed a significant difference between the popularity scores of high and low valence songs.
+Aso, even though the visualizations showed that there seemed to be no clear relationship between valence and song popularity, the model selection result revealed that valence is one of the better predictors of song popularity, and our permutation result shows that there is indeed a significant difference between the popularity scores of high and low valence songs.

 Overall, genre is the strongest indicator of song popularity.
 This makes logical sense because Spotify’s largest listening population is